-It has a long history of treating jaundice, malnutrition, anorexia, obesity, metabolic disorders, digestive problems, anemia, respiratory disorders like bronchitis or asthma, dermatitis, epilepsy, heart diseases, kidney problems, and brain disorders.
+It has a long history in traditional medicine, being used by ancient practitioners to ward off jaundice, malnutrition, anorexia, obesity, metabolic disorders, digestive problems, anemia, respiratory disorders like bronchitis or asthma, dermatitis, epilepsy, heart diseases, kidney problems, and brain disorders.

-Here are some other amazing health benefits of ingesting Shilajit on a daily basis:* results may vary
+Here are a few amazing benefits of ingesting Shilajit on a daily basis:* results may vary

 - Enhanced longevity.